Hattix.co.uk PC Hardware Collection

 Shown here mounted to a USB3.0 to M.2 SATA adapter, as I got the option on one at a kind of price you don't decline before I had a motherboard able to handle M.2!

 Crucial's MX300 were low end SSDs, back before the bottom of the barrel had been reached, so it still has DRAM buffer.
-The SSD uses Micron (Crucial is a label of Micron) triple-level-cell (TLC) 3D-NAND with three dies per package to hit 576 GB raw capacity.
+The SSD uses Micron (Crucial is a label of Micron) triple-level-cell (TLC) 3D-NAND with three dies per package to hit 576 GB raw capacity (512 MB with ECC).
 The controller is the Marvell 88SS1074 Dean quad-channel controller.
 Only two channels are in use, with two NAND packages per channel.
 The 1050 GB model uses all four channels.

 On the left of the image, a bank of SMD capacitors can be seen.
 Contrary to popular misbelief, they are not to flush data if power is lost during an operation.
 They're not remotely large enough for that.
 What they do, and most SSDs have them, is provide the large instantaneous current needed to erase a flash block.
 Erasing flash is done by fully charging it, so filling all cells, and flash can only be erased on a per-block basis.
 Cells can be read and discharged on an individual cell basis, but only charged as part of a very large block, which can be hundreds of MBs or even GBs.